gmc-code/PC-algorithms/docs/flowcharts/flowcharts_selection6.rst

 Flowcharts Classify Triangles by Sides
 =================================================

+| Logical operators are used to combine conditions in decision-making.

+.. list-table:: Logical Operators
+   :header-rows: 1
+   :widths: 15 20 65

+   * - Operator
+     - Name
+     - Description
+   * - AND
+     - Logical AND
+     - True only if both conditions are true
+   * - OR
+     - Logical OR
+     - True if at least one condition is true
+   * - NOT
+     - Logical NOT
+     - Reverses the truth value (true → false)

 | The flowchart below checks to see if a triangle has all sides equal, or just 2 sides equal, and classifies it accordingly.

 .. image:: drawio_files/selection/triangles_by_sides.png